 The Electra-Scan unit is located in compartment 1 of the aft starboard cabin.
 It serves only the head that opens into the main salon.
 Operation of the head is the same as for a normal marine head except that after flushing one pushes the black button on the wall in back of the head.
 This starts the Electra-Scan operation.
 In order for the unit to function properly it is necessary that the salt content of the flushing water be near to that of sea water.
 If sailing in water with a lower salt content (like the Chesapeake Bay) it is necessary to mix some strong salt solution with the flushing water.
-A 2-gallon tank is located in Locker 1 in the starboard head to furnish this salt solution to the head.
-A pinch valve in the clear tubing from the tank to the head controls the amount of salt solution that flows to the head upon flushing.
 Several gallons of concentrated salt solution are stored in the starboard cockpit locker.
+Add about 2 cups of the salt solution to each flush of the toilet.
 Salt crystals are in a plastic container and the mixture is 4 cups of salt crystals to one gallon of water.
 It takes several days for the salt to dissolve.
-It is important to ensure that the salt tank always has solution when flushing the head.

 If a blinking red light comes on at the Electra-Scan switch it means that there is a problem with the treatment the button should be pushed to stop the operation.
 Check the error code on the display in the medicine cabinet in the head.
 If the error says "Low Voltage" the batteries will need to be recharged before the unit will operate.
 If the error code says "Low amps" or "<14 amps" it means the salt level in the treatment unit is too low.
-Check the salt tank to ensure that it has solution.
 You may then need to add salt solution directly to the head and flush on dry bowl to regain the proper salt level in the treatment unit.
 You will need to reset the unit using the reset button on the display unit in the medicine cabinet in the head.

-F. Electrical
+E. Electrical